Trusted by 100,000+ organizations globally

 Like any other commercial building, gyms and fitness centers need to control who enters their facilities.
-Some gyms are membership only, others may be located in apartment buildings, hotels or condos for use by residents or guests, while some gyms may offer paid public access without membership requirements.
+While some gyms are membership-only, others may be located in apartment buildings, hotels or condos for use by residents or guests.
+In contrast, some gyms may offer paid public access without membership requirements.

 Regardless of location or type of user, gyms need a method of access control that is secure, easy to use and convenient.
 This article explains the benefits to gym operators, explores the requirements for a gym access control system and describes the different types of gym entry systems.